What Is Tradesman Insurance?

-Our Tradesman Insurance can protect you from loss and damage to your tools and materials, as well as that done to plant and machinery owned and hired in by you.
+Tradesman Insurance through the Insurance Octopus can protect you from loss and damage to your tools and materials, as well as that done to plant and machinery owned and hired in by you.
 Along with covering claims brought against you by clients due to accidental harm and damage caused to them and their belongings, it can be an expensive endeavour, and one that could cause the ruin of your business if not handled correctly.
 Having appropriate Tradesman Insurance is therefore paramount to future success, and not letting the events of the past effect it.

-- We cover a variety of trades, and necessary equipment, including but not limited to: diggers, mini diggers, cherry pickers, concrete mixers, cranes, dozers, dumpers, excavators, mini excavators, forklifts, generators and loading shovels.
+- We source cover for a variety of trades, and necessary equipment, including but not limited to: diggers, mini diggers, cherry pickers, concrete mixers, cranes, dozers, dumpers, excavators, mini excavators, forklifts, generators and loading shovels.

 - You have peace of mind knowing any unexpected event won’t impact your capacity to work for long, as compensation will be sought as swiftly as possible.